- Director of Financial Markets Working Group

 - Senior Research Fellow

-Hester Peirce is a senior research fellow at the Mercatus Center at George Mason University.
-Peirce's primary research interests relate to the regulation of the financial markets.
+Hester Peirce is a senior research fellow at the Mercatus Center at George Mason University and director of the Financial Markets Working Group.
+Her primary research interests relate to the regulation of the financial markets.

-Peirce served as counsel to Commissioner Paul S. Atkins at the Securities and Exchange Commission from 2004 to 2008.
-Prior to that, she served as a staff attorney in the Division of Investment Management at the Securities and Exchange Commission.
-Before joining the staff of the Securities and Exchange Commission, Peirce clerked for Judge Roger B. Andewelt on the Court of Federal Claims and was an associate at a major Washington, D.C. law firm.
+Peirce served at the Securities and Exchange Commission as a staff attorney and as counsel to Commissioner Paul S. Atkins.
+Before that, she clerked for Judge Roger B. Andewelt on the Court of Federal Claims and was an associate at a Washington, DC law firm.

-Hester Peirce earned her B.A. in economics from Case Western Reserve University and her J.D. from Yale Law School.
-She also studied in Vienna, Austria on a Fulbright grant.
+Hester Peirce earned her BA in economics from Case Western Reserve University and her JD from Yale Law School.